 Something that probably won’t surprise you is the popularity of midnight fireworks (ohňostroj).

-In Czechia people like to enjoy both the official ones - usually organized by a town or a city - and also their own private smaller ones.
+In the Czech Republic, people like to enjoy both the official ones - usually organized by a town or a city - and also their own private smaller ones.

-It is possible to buy fireworks, firecrackers and other kinds of pyrotechnics for at least a month before New Year’s Eve.
-They are available at both specialised stands at shopping centres and regular supermarkets.
+It is possible to buy fireworks, firecrackers, and other kinds of pyrotechnics for at least a month before New Year’s Eve.
+They are available at both specialized stands at shopping centers and regular supermarkets.